Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 • Integrated bulkhead foam for extra buoyancy

-• Ample storage space, including two large storage hatches and bungee rigging
+• Ample storage, including two storage hatches and bungee rigging

 • Excellent value for money